Guide to Letters of Credit

 What Is a Letter of Credit in Banking?

-Here’s what a letter of credit in banking is: It’s a document that a bank issues to a seller that guarantees payment from their customer for an order or service.
+A letter of credit in banking is a document that a bank issues to a seller that guarantees payment from their customer for an order or service.
 The bank where the buyer’s business account is held usually assumes responsibility for the payment for the goods.
 However, the conditions laid out in the letter of credit must be fulfilled.
+If the buyer is unable to fulfill the purchase, the bank must pay the seller the purchase amount.
 The bank or financial institution charges the buyer a fee for guaranteeing the payment and issuing the letter.

 Letters of credit are common in international trade situations because various factors can affect cross-border transactions.
-It’s not necessarily a matter of the buyer having a bad credit score.
-Rather, the deal may involve different legal frameworks, a lack of familiarity between the parties involved, and geographic distance.
+For example, the deal might involve different legal frameworks, a lack of familiarity between the parties involved, and geographic distance.

 How a Letter of Credit Works

-When used properly, letters of credit can work to minimize credit risk and smooth international trade.
+When used properly, letters of credit can work to minimize credit risk and help international trade go smoothly.
 A vendor selling products or services overseas may want assurance that a buyer of their products or services will pay.
 Perhaps the buyer is new to them or just a new business, period.

 So how does a letter of credit work?
-It serves as a guarantee from a bank that it will pay the vendor once the requirements are met.
+It serves as a guarantee from a bank that payment will be made to the vendor once the requirements are met.
 The letter lays out the conditions of payment, such as the amount, the timing of the payment, and the delivery specifications.
-The letter can help the business placing the order build their credit, too.
+The letter may help the business placing the order build their credit, too.

-The bank charges the buyer a fee for issuing a letter of credit (often around 0.75% to 1.5% of the amount of the deal), but it also does the due diligence to assure creditworthiness.
+The bank charges the buyer a fee for issuing a letter of credit (often around 0.75% to 1.5% of the amount of the deal).
+It also does the due diligence to verify the buyer’s creditworthiness.
 The bank requires collateral or security from the buyer for the payment guarantee.
 In essence, the bank acts as a third party facilitating the deal.

 Recommended: Why is Having a Good Credit Score Important?